somanellipudi/gm-sales-audit/README.md

 ```

 JPG and JPEG are also supported with the same base name.
 If no logo asset is present, MonkAudit uses a built-in GrowingMonk wordmark fallback so PDFs still look branded.

+## Contributing

+This is an internal Growing Monk tool.
+For contributions:

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Test thoroughly
+5. Submit a pull request

+Please ensure all changes maintain the internal-only nature of the tool and do not expose sensitive client data.

+## License

+This project is proprietary to Growing Monk.
+All rights reserved.

+## Contact

+For questions or support, contact the Growing Monk development team at [dev@growingmonk.com](mailto:dev@growingmonk.com).

 ## Future Deployment Notes